Statement and Biographical Notes:

 Jocelyn Purdie is a Canadian artist and curator working in Kingston, Ontario.
 Her practice includes sculpture, photography, and installation and reflects her interest in exploring the relationship between the human and the natural worlds and how this can be imagined within that context.

 She completed an undergraduate degree in Biology at Queen’s University in the 80s and in 2008 after spending many years working in the visual arts field and developing her own practice, returned to complete an MA, focusing on contemporary art in public spaces.
 She has exhibited in solo and group shows locally and extra-regionally since the mid-1980s.
-Recent exhibitions include, the Modern Fuel Artist Run Centre, the Agnes Jamieson Gallery in Minden, ON and the Etherington Art Centre, Kingston.
+Recent exhibitions include the Modern Fuel Artist Run Centre; the Agnes Jamieson Gallery in Minden, ON and the Agnes Etherington Art Centre, Kingston.
 She has received support through the Ontario Arts Council and her work is in several private collections.